-- photographs and use simple compass directions (North, South, East and West) and locational and directional language to describe the location of features and routes on a map. - Draw own maps of the local area; use and construct basic symbols in a key. - Observe and record the features around the school e.g. the different types of plants, the animals seen by the river compared to the animals seen on the road, the different amounts of traffic on the Rosehill roundabout compared to the school road. - Children to make suggestions for the cause of the differences. - Communicate findings in different ways e.g. reports, graphs, sketches, diagrams, pictures. - Children make sketches/notes of theirtriptoschool/triptotheriver and then create a map to direct others which uses a key and includes the main physical and human features.
+- photographs and use simple compass directions (North, South, East and West) and locational and directional language to describe the location of features and routes on a map. - Draw own maps of the local area; use and construct basic symbols in a key. - around the school e.g. the different types of plants, the animals seen by the river compared to the animals seen on the road, the different amounts of traffic on the Rosehill roundabout compared to the school road. - Children to make suggestions for the cause of the differences. - Communicate findings in different ways e.g. reports, graphs, sketches, diagrams, pictures. - Children make sketches/notes of their trip to school/trip to the river and then create a map to direct others which uses a key and includes the main physical and human features.